- Year 2020

 **) Explanation of reimbursement under the supplementary insurance

-The maximum reimbursement applies to the different kind of medical aids together: hip protectors, hearing aids, bed-wetting alarm, wigs and cranial remodelling helmet.
+The maximum reimbursement applies to the different kind of medical aids together: hip protectors, hearing aids, bed-wetting alarm and wigs.

 You are entitled to reimbursement for hip protectors.
 The condition is that you have a prescription from a doctor.
 You must enclose a copy of the prescription when submitting the invoice.

 Staturtory personal contribution hearing aids and (tinnitus) masks